apache/kylin/website/docs/query/insight/async_query.md

 Asynchronous query supports the following configuration in `kylin.properties`:

--`kylin.query.async.result-retain-days=7d`: The retention time of asynchronous query results on HDFS.
-The default is 7 days, that is, asynchronous query results and related files older than 7 days will be cleaned up
+- `kylin.query.async.result-retain-days=7d`: The retention time of asynchronous query results on HDFS.
+The default is 7 days, that is, asynchronous query results and related files older than 7 days will be cleaned up.

 ### Configure a separate cluster queue for asynchronous query